TechPmCareerPath/AI_Job_Search_Center/README.md

 # AI_Job_Search_Center

 You have probably seen job search tools that can help you search for jobs, update your resume, and apply for jobs.
-What about an end-to-end job search **PLAN** with weekly goals and **ADVICE** to keep you motivated along the way?
+What about an end-to-end job search **PLAN** with weekly goals **you choose** and **ADVICE** to keep you motivated along the way?

 **I created AI Job Search Center since it mirrors the job search plan I've been giving my coaching clients.**

 <img width="1825" height="780" alt="AI_Job_Search_Center_homepage" src="https://github.com/user-attachments/assets/e9419d51-7d4b-411f-9873-b9e476a665c9" />

-**With AI Job Search Center:**
+**AI Job Search Center:**

 a) You can organize and execute a job search PLAN using pre-defined tasks and goals YOU choose.
 This keeps the job hunt fresh and variable and yet intentional.

 b) Allows you to set WHEN your job search week begins and ends.
 You want to do a job search Tuesday through Sunday?
 No problem!
 A Job Search Dashboard shows your progress and what needs to be completed by a due date you choose.

-c) Select a resume from among several of your resumes to not only compare it to job descriptions but also consider the industry domain fit, mandatory hard skills, technical tools, experience leveling and more.
+c) You can select a resume from among several of your resumes to not only compare it to job descriptions but also consider the industry domain fit, mandatory hard skills, technical tools, experience leveling and more.
 These factors are used to generate a **Job Match Score**.
 You can easily adjust the minimum Job Match Score in the UI so that you don't see positions that don't fully align with your skills and experience.

-d) Use the **Resume Tailor** to customize and draft one of your resumes to more closely align with the chosen position.
+d) You can use the **Resume Tailor** to customize and draft one of your resumes to more closely align with the chosen position.
 The tailored resume will also show knowledge and experience gaps to address before you submit it.

-e) The **Job Application Tracker** tracks jobs applied across time.
+e) See at a glance your job hunting status.
+The **Job Application Tracker** tracks jobs applied across time.
 Jobs tracked can be those found using the AI Job Search Center or jobs found and applied outside of the app, like a former co-worker mentioned a job opening to you.

-f) Use the **Weekly Plan Advisor** for job hunting advice.
+f) You can use the **Weekly Plan Advisor** for job hunting advice.
 It analyzes your notes in the Job Application Tracker and additional results to bridge the gap between your historical job search patterns and upcoming goals allowing AI to spot misalignments such as aiming for 20 job applications this week when 5 overdue follow-ups from last week are pending.

-g) Use the **System Configuration Editor** to easily update each of the AI prompts used by this app in an editable UI to better meet your needs.
+g) Use the **System Configuration Editor** to easily update each of the AI prompts used by this app to more closely meet your needs.
 Also, adjust the AI model to use and the temperature\creativity AI uses in its matches and responses.

-h) AI Job Search Center is meant to be quick, inexpensive, and run locally on your machine.
+h) AI Job Search Center is meant to be **quick, inexpensive, and run locally** on your machine.
 You keep your data (except for data included in API calls).

-i) Why did I make this app available on Github?
-Having access to the source code means you can learn more about the technology behind the scenes, improve current features or add more features as you like to improve your job search.
+**Why did I make this app available on Github?**

+Having access to the source code means you can learn more about the technology behind the scenes, improve current features or add more features to improve your job search.
 Also, you can mention these learnings as 'hands-on' AI Python experience in a future job interview like "I ran my own AI job hunting plan.
 I used Python to implement feature X because..."

 ![License: MIT](https://img.shields.io/badge/license-MIT-blue.svg)